Superfluidity: The Psychology of Peak Performance

 I have a questionnaire in which I have people describe feelings of flow vs. superfluidity.
-My findings mirror what Laski found but I have broken it down into two-tiers.
+My findings mirror what Laski found but I have broken it down into two tiers.
 Again, people have been using different language to describe a universal human experience of flow and superfluidity for eons.

 Peak experiences are described by Maslow as “especially joyous and exciting moments in life, involving sudden feelings of intense happiness and well-being, wonder and awe, and possibly also involving an awareness of transcendental unity or knowledge of higher truth (as though perceiving the world from an altered, and often vastly profound and awe-inspiring perspective).

 Maslow argued that “peak experiences should continue to be studied and cultivated, so that they can be introduced to those who have never had them or who resist them, providing them a route to achieve personal growth, integration, and fulfillment.”
-This is my goal with researching and writing about superfluidity.
+This is my goal for researching and writing about superfluidity.
 My life’s work is dedicated to expanding on these ideas by incorporating neuroscience and practical advice with an emphasis on using the pursuit of superfluidity to improve performance and competitiveness.
-I will continue to write about ways to achieve superfluidity in future Psychology Today blogs and in my next book.
+I will continue to write about ways to achieve superfluidity in future Psychology Today blog posts and in my next book.

-Superfluidity in everyday life.
+Superfluidity in everyday life

 I encourage you to keep your antennae up for moments of flow and superfluidity in your daily life and when you witness it in others.
 Give it a name.
 Tag it.
 And make it your own.
-Flow and superfluidity can become tangible goals that you seek to experience everyday.
+Flow and superfluidity can become tangible goals that you seek to experience every day.

 Most people that you see performing on TV have gotten there because they regularly created a state of flow in practice and rehearsals and became exceptionally good at what they do.
 Get in the habit of tagging extraordinary moments you see on TV.
-From American Idol to Wimbledon, any display of talent that stands out from a talented pool of people and gives you goose bumps is superfluidity in action.
+From American Idol to Wimbledon, any display of talent that stands out from a talented pool of people and gives you goosebumps is superfluidity in action.
 Take a moment to reflect on the components that went into making a particular performance extraordinary and ways that you can incorporate these ingredients to take your level of performance higher.

 The pursuit of flow is transferrable.
-Learn by observing the 'greats' and personalize what you learn about their process to improve your own.
-As an athlete and coach I was riveted by listening to a former Navy SEAL describe the raid on Osama bin Laden’s compound.
+Learn by observing the greats and personalize what you learn about their process to improve your own.
+As an athlete and coach, I was riveted by listening to a former Navy SEAL describe the raid on Osama bin Laden’s compound.
 Every step of the training and procedure illustrated the components of creating superfluidity.
 From practicing for weeks in a life size mock up, to executing the mission with absolutely zero friction or viscosity despite many mishaps and unforeseen hurdles.
 It was a superfluid mission.

-I encourage you to watch an interview with a former Navy SEAL who participated in the raid on Osama bin Laden's Pakistan hideout here if you have time.
+I encourage you to watch the interview with a former Navy SEAL who participated in the raid on Osama bin Laden's Pakistan hideout here if you have time.
 The video illustrates how a group of individuals can work independently and collectively as a single superfluid and create the human equivalent of a Bose-Einstein condensate.